 Rhodes, in the Aegean Sea, is one of Greece’s most visited islands for holidaymakers.
 Historical ruins, high-end resorts and beautiful beaches make this island attractive for any tourist regardless of their interests.
 Perhaps you want to relax around the pool, visit the ancient towns or take a day trip to see the castles near Kritinia and Monolithos.
 There are also several family-friendly activities you can attend on the island from open-air theatres, dance festivals, an aquarium and Butterfly Valley.

 British tourists love to holiday in Corfu, an island located to the northwest of Greece in the Ionian Sea.
+It is an absolutely beautiful location and corfu villas make a perfect family destination for combining luxury with comfort for your family.
 Several beaches, including sandy ones in Glyfada and others with pebbles such as Paleokastritsa, make a family day out a different experience.
 If you head towards the interior of Corfu, you’ll find a lush green landscape rather than the typical dry Greece environments.
 Since the island gets more rain than others parts of the country, a variety of fruit and olives grow in Corfu making the local food fresh and delicious.
 Kid-friendly activities include summertime open-air cinemas and kids clubs in many of the resorts.

 Teenagers are more likely to enjoy their time in Zakynthos than any other island in Greece.
 With a reputation for being teen-friendly and having more than enough opportunities to socialise and make friends, Zakynthos is one of the Greek hotspots for families with older kids.
 During the daytime, head to Shipwreck Beach (Navagio) to enjoy the limestone cliffs surrounding the cove and go for a swim.